-The Band 6 allowed IF frequency was 5-10 GHz, but has been extended further for Cycle 6 to allow for multiple simultaneous line observations with more bandwidth per spw1; it now covers the range 4.5-10.0 GHz.
+The Band 6 allowed IF frequency range was 5-10 GHz, but has been extended further since Cycle 6 to allow for multiple simultaneous line observations with more bandwidth per spw2; it now covers the range 4.5-10.0 GHz.
 Although there is up to \sim 10-20% excess receiver noise below 5.5 GHz due to LO1 (but the increase of $T{\rm sys}$ is less), the CO multi-transition setup is still considerably more efficient than observing each line separately.
 It is recommended that for continuum observations, the IF range 6-10 GHz is still used.
 Also, it should be noted that the full range 4.5-10 GHz cannot be completely sampled because of the limited 4 GHz width of the two basebands per polarization.

-The atmospheric transmission in Band 6 is shown in Figure 4.18 for three typical PWV values.
+The atmospheric transmission in Band 6 is shown in Figure 4.18 for different PWV values.
 Most of the narrow absorption lines are from ozone.

-The specification for Band 6 receiver noise performance ($T{\rm rx}$) is <83 K over 80% of the band, and <136 K over the whole band (SSB $T{\rm rx}$).
-The achieved on-array results are considerably better, typically ~40-50 K over most of the band.
-The OT assumes 55 K. The resulting system temperatures ($T{\rm sys}$) for different PWV values are shown in Figure 4.19.
+The specification for Band 6 receiver noise performance $(T{\rm rx})$ is <83 K over 80% of the band, and <136 K over the whole band (SSB $T{\rm rx}$).
+The achieved on-array results are considerably better, typically \sim 40-50 K over most of the band.
+The OT assumes 50 K. The resulting system temperatures $(T{\rm sys})$ for different PWV values are shown in Figure 4.19.

-$^{^1}$ Specifically, the $^{12}\mathrm{CO/^{13}CO/C^{18}O}$ $J\!=\!2$ -1 combination at 230.538/220.398/219.560 GHz, which has a minimum separation of 10.14 GHz.
-In Cycle 6 the lower end of the allowed IF range has been extended to 4.5 GHz in order to cover all three lines with broader spws.
+$^{^2}$ Specifically, the 12 CO/ 13 CO/ 18 O J =2-1 combination at 230.538/220.398/219.560 GHz, which has a minimum separation of 10.14 GHz.
+Since Cycle 6, the lower end of the allowed IF range has been extended to 4.5 GHz in order to cover all three lines with broader spws.

 Figure 4.17: Band 6 receiver block diagram, and (right) image of cartridge.
 Note the OMT used to split the polarizations feeding the two 2SB mixers.
 The LO around 80 GHz requires an extra $\times 3$ multiplier inside the cryostat.
-The Band 6 cartridges were built at NRAO, Charlottesville.
 Note that the IF output range has been extended to cover 4.5-10 GHz; the range shown is the one recommended for continuum observations (see text).
+The Band 6 cartridges were built in the United States at the NRAO Technology Center in Charlottesville, Virginia.

-Figure 4.18: Band 6 zenith transmission for 0.3, 0.5, 1.0, 2.0 and 5.0 mm of PWV.
+Figure 4.18: Band 6 zenith transmission for the first seven octiles of observing conditions at ALMA.
 Most of the narrow absorption lines are from ozone.

-Figure 4.19: Typical $T{\rm sys}$ at zenith for Band 6 with 0.3, 0.5, 1.0, 2.0 and 5.0 mm of PWV, based on measured values of the receiver temperatures. $T{\rm sys}$ was computed using only the receiver temperature values adopted in the OT and the atmospheric contribution.
+Figure 4.19: Typical system temperature $(T{\rm sys})$ at zenith for Band 6 for the first seven octiles of observing conditions at ALMA, based on measured values of the receiver temperatures. $T{\rm sys}$ was computed using only the receiver temperature values adopted in the OT and the atmospheric contribution.
 No spill-over or background terms have been included.
 Temperature is given in Kelvin.

-The Band 7 receiver covers the frequency range 275 to 373 GHz (the 0.85 mm atmospheric window).
+The Band 7 receiver covers the 275 to 373 GHz spectral range (the 0.85 mm atmospheric window).
 It has a similar cold optics design as Band 6, but uses a wire-grid polarization splitter instead of an OMT (Figure 4.20).
 A block diagram of the Band 7 receiver, including the cold cartridge and warm cartridge assembly, is shown in Figure 4.21.